top of page

 What is "good music makes good neighbors"?

-After a 2 year hiatus . . .
-Good Music is BACK!
 GMMGN is an annual-ish celebration of music in Montague Center.
-It has been variously described as a “musical house tour” and “reverse caroling.”
-Sort of but not exactly a porchfest in the style of the OG Boston Porchfest.
-This is our 9th (!) festival.
+It has been described as a “musical house tour” and “reverse caroling.”
+It is sort of but not exactly a porchfest in the style of the OG Boston Porchfest.
+This is our 8th year.

 Our “mission” is to introduce Montagueans (and others!) to the hidden musical talents that live next door and down the road.
 It’s also a chance to visit with neighbors and to formulate lofty artistic and community-oriented projects for the year.